| Training type | Frequency (per week) | Duration (work bout) | Intensity |

 | Postseason | Recovery from competitive season | 3-5 | Short | Low |

-Training should be low in intensity and duration but sufficient to maintain baseline fitness
+Training should be low in intensity and duration, but still enough to maintain baseline fitness

 Opportunity to rehab injuries and address weak areas